On decision regions of narrow deep neural networks: Related work

 \begin{definition} A set $C\subset \R^d$ is said to be path-connected if for all $x_1,\, x_2\in C$ there exists a continuous path $\gamma:[0,1]\rightarrow C$ such that $\gamma(0)=x_1$ and $\gamma(1)=x_2$.
 Let $K\subset\R^d$ be some compact set, then $C$ is said to be path-connected in $K$, if for all $x_1,\, x_2\in C\cap K$ there exists a continuous path $\gamma:[0,1]\rightarrow C\cap K$ such that $\gamma(0)=x_1$ and $\gamma(1)=x_2$. \end{definition}

 In \cite{fawzi2017classification} the decision regions of deep neural networks are investigated empirically.
-By experiments with ImageNet networks, the authors observe that two samples that are predicted to belong to the same class can be connected by a continuous path, where the path is found by a dedicated algorithm provided in this work.
+By experiments with ImageNet networks, the authors observe that two samples that are predicted to belong to the same class can be connected by a continuous path, where the path is found by a dedicated algorithm that is also provided in \cite{fawzi2017classification}.
 The latter article further gives some interesting insight regarding the local curvature of decision boundaries.

-In contrast to that experimentally driven work, we focus on the theoretical aspects.
-In particular, our work is more related to \cite{nguyen2018neural} and \cite{hanin2017approximating} which also start from theoretical considerations.
-The connectivity of corresponding decision regions is investigated in \cite{nguyen2018neural} from theoretical perspective.
+In contrast to the experimentally driven work, our work is more related to \cite{nguyen2018neural} which treats this problem from a theoretical perspective.
 A central result therein is the following. \begin{theorem}[Theorem 3.10,\cite{nguyen2018neural}] Let $F$ be a neural network function such that $d_{in}=d_1\geq d_2\geq ...d_L=d_{out}$ and each weight matrix has full rank.
 If the activation function $\sigma$ is continuous, strictly monotonically increasing and satisfies $\sigma(\R)=\R$, then every decision region is connected. \end{theorem}

-In \cite{hanin2017approximating} the explicit approximation of ReLU network functions is investigated.
-They prove estimates on minimum width needed to guarantee the universal approximation property.
-Precisely, Theorem 1 in \cite{hanin2017approximating} states that

-Interestingly, the latter results restrict the expressive power of neural network functions when $\omega_F\leq d_{in}$ holds.
-However, the former one assumes surjective activation functions, whereas the second result is stated for ReLU.
-In the following section we take up the above results and partially close this gap.